by Andrea M. Darcy

 If so, consider seeking support before you quit.
 Your company might provide career counselling, but for these sorts of deeper issues counselling or personal coaching is often advisable.
 This is especially the case if you think your need to always move jobs is linked to childhood patterns.
 Look at your workplace insurance scheme – you might find that your first several talk therapy sessions are covered.

-Harley Therapy connects you with excellent career counselling talk therapists in four central London locations, and now UK-wide via Skype therapy.
+Harley Therapy connects you with excellent career counselling talk therapists in three central London locations, and now UK-wide via Online therapy.